EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 <a href="https://colab.research.google.com/github/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Train_TFLite2_Object_Detction_Model.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 ## Introduction
 TensorFlow Lite is an optimized framework for deploying lightweight deep learning models on resource-constrained edge devices.
-TensorFlow Lite models have faster inference time and require less processing power, so they can be used to obtain faster performance in realtime applications.
-This guide provides step-by-step instructions for how train a custom TensorFlow Object Detection model, convert it into an optimized format that can be used by TensorFlow Lite, and run it on Android phones or the Raspberry Pi.
+TensorFlow Lite models have faster inference time and require less processing power than regular TensorFlow models, so they can be used to obtain faster performance in realtime applications.
+This guide provides step-by-step instructions for how train a custom TensorFlow Object Detection model, convert it into an optimized format that can be used by TensorFlow Lite, and run it on edge devices like the Raspberry Pi.

-This repository also contains Python code for running the newly converted TensorFlow Lite model to perform detection on images, videos, or webcam feeds.
+This repository also contains Python code for running the newly converted TensorFlow Lite model to perform detection on images, videos, web streams, or webcam feeds.

 ## Step 1.
 Train TensorFlow Lite Models
 ### Using Google Colab (recommended)